frontendovh/Free-Simple-Slider/README.md

 # Free Simple Slider
-Slider with wery simple to use.
+Slider with very simple to use.
 Contains only a few necessary options.

 ## Getting Started
-Copy free-simple-slider.css file to css directory in your project and free-simple-slider.js file js diretory.
+Copy free-simple-slider.css file to css directory in your project and free-simple-slider.js file js directory.
 Next just add a link to the css file in your <heade>:

 ```html